Bifurcation of ten small-amplitude limit cycles by perturbing a quadratic Hamiltonian system: Introduction

-Moreover, for the Bogdanov-Takens Hamiltonian, there are some results on the upper bound of the number of zeros of the first nonvanishing higher-order Melnikov functions $M_k(h)$.
-Li \& Zhang~\cite{LiZhang1995} got a sharp upper bound $2n-2$ if $n$ is even or $2n-3$ if $n$ is odd for $k=2$.
+Moreover, for the Bogdanov-Takens Hamiltonian, there are some results on the upper bound of the number of zeros of the first nonvanishing higher-order Melnikov function $M_k(h)$.
+Li \& Zhang~\cite{LiZhang1995} got a sharp upper bound for $k=2$: $2n-2$ when $n$ is even and $2n-3$ when $n$ is odd.
 Iliev~\cite{Iliev2000} obtained a sharp upper bound $3n-4$ for $k=3$, by applying the Fran\c{c}oise's procedure~\cite{Francoise1996} for computing higher-order Melnikov functions.
 The higher-order Melnikov functions can be also easily expressed via iterated integrals, which will be seen in the next section.

-In this paper, we study the number of small-amplitude limit cycles in (\ref{Eq7}) bifurcating from the origin, using higher-order Melnikov functions.
-Hereafter we suppose $P$ and $Q$ are cubic polynomials with the following forms,
+In this paper, we study the number of small-amplitude limit cycles in (\ref{Eq6}) bifurcating from the origin, using higher-order Melnikov functions.
+Hereafter we suppose $P$ and $Q$ are cubic polynomials in the form of

-Our main result is given below, and its proof will be given in Section 4.
+Our main result is given below, and its proof will be given in Section \ref{proof_Thm1}.